top of page

 All You Connection productions (theatre and media) are designed for grade-school-aged kids, teens, and adults.
 Preschoolers are a bit too young to follow some of the more complex spiritual themes or social topics, and there may be some mildly dramatic or unsettling moments contained in the films.

-The following is an overview of specific content in YC Movies and YCTV (The YC Web Channel is suitable for 7-12-year-olds and does not require viewer content).
+The following is an overview of specific content in YC Films (The YC Web Channel is suitable for 7-12-year-olds and does not require viewer content).

 WARNING: The following content may contain spoilers or important plot points!